 – to monitor the relevance and consistency of the accounting principles and rules used for the preparation of the financial statements and to prevent any potential violation of these rules;

-– to monitor the financial reporting process and ensure the quality of the processes enables compliance with stock market regulations;
+– to monitor the financial reporting process and, if applicable, issue recommendations to safeguard its integrity and ensure the quality of the processes enables compliance with stock market regulations.

 • In relation to the internal control of the Company:

-– to assess the Group’s and its subsidiaries’ internal control systems with internal control officers;
+– to assess the Company’s and its subsidiaries’ internal control systems with internal control officers;

 – to review with them the response and action plans in the field of internal control, the findings of these responses and measures, and the action that is required of them;